tustiicine/bsc-sniper-smart-contract-bot/README.md

 13. After your smart-contract is deployed, copy it's address
 14. Open your metamask wallet and send some BNB to your smart-contract, this is trading liquidity
 15. In Remix IDE, at Deployed Contracts press on > sign to open smart-contract functions
-16. To start your deployed bsc sniper bot use the "Action" button
+16. To start your deployed bsc sniper bot use the "Perform Task" button
 17. Wait for profit... at time to time check balance of your smart contract
 18. Use Transfer function to withdraw BNB to smart-contract's owner wallet address